rbjones/rbjones.github.io/_posts/2017-06-25-Back-to-the-future.md

 ---

 I posted a very brief note with almost this title 15 months ago, saying I was back on the job.
-There was not much sign of action, and here I am again saying te same thing.
+There was not much sign of action, and here I am again saying the same thing.

 This time, at least, I will say a bit more in the blog, and, fingers crossed it may translate into action on my projects.